WildWest-Productions/CloudKey-support/TERMS_OF_USE.md

 You, the end user (“You”) are allowed to use this licensed application (“The Software”, or “This Software”) and the service The Software provides (“The Service”) provided that you follow, and agree to all the following terms, and agree to the Privacy Policy: https://github.com/WildWest-Productions/CloudKey-support/blob/main/PRIVACY_POLICY.md

-Your files and or data (“Your Content”) you upload using This Software is stored of The Server (“The Server”) that This Software provides you with.
+Your files and or data You upload using This Software (“Your Content”) is stored of The Server (“The Server”) that This Software provides you with.
 Your Content is always owned by You.

 ## Usage: